monk-io/docs/docs/guides/k8s-migrate.md

             value: <- get-hostname("yelb-production/redis", "redis-server")
 ```

-Finally we will look at UI, which will be a little bit less problematic.
-We just need to update its variables.
-We will do it similiarly to appserver:
+Finally, we will look at UI, which will be less problematic.
+For that, we'll just need to update its varliables.

 ```yaml
 ui: